TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-01-14-alice-nelmio-hautelook-faker-and-how-to-upgrade-doctrine-fixtures-part-2.md

 }
 ```

-Now we use native PHP that we IDE can **click-through right to the file and line its defined in**!
+Now we use native PHP that we IDE can **click-through right to the file and line it's defined in**!

 <br>